 - Log in with an existing username and password;

-- Receive a security code via mobile device provided during account set up;
+- Receive a security code via phone or mobile device provided during account set up;

 - Enter the security code into secure access.